paulgurpreet/CS/cpp_programs.md

 using namespace std;

-// Function to remove duplicates from an array int removeDuplicates(int arr[], int n) {
+int removeDuplicates(int arr[], int n) {
     int uniqueCount = 0;

     for (int i = 0; i < n; i++) {
         bool isDuplicate = false;

-        // Check if arr[i] is already in the unique part of the array for (int j = 0; j < uniqueCount; j++) {
+        for (int j = 0; j < uniqueCount; j++) {
             if (arr[i] == arr[j]) {
                 isDuplicate = true;